shoeper/seafile-docs/deploy_pro/cas.md

 ./seahub.sh restart
 ```

-Now, you can access the Seafile-web by "single sign-on".
-Please click the "Single Sign-on" on the Seafile's landing page.
+Now, you can login to Seafile web interface with CAS authentication.
+Please click the "Single Sign-on" on the Seafile's login page.